ecly/dotfiles/README.md

 # Dotfiles for Arch Linux
-My checklist file when setting up Arch Linux.
+My checklist when setting up Arch Linux.
 For management of dotfiles see [this](.config/DOT_MANAGEMENT.md).
+For easy installation of packages see [install.sh](Scripts/install.sh).

 **Styling**
 Most applications have styling based on [pywal](https://aur.archlinux.org/packages/nerd-fonts-terminus/).